- Enterprise Mobility

 Use your base/primary color to highlight limited and important information such as logo, contact detail, titles, headings, important popup, etc.

 Choosing the background color of the website is challenging because each brand serves a different purpose.
 For example, if your website’s goal is to sell products, the use of white or tints of gray would be a great choice.
-So that, products displayed on site instantly grab the attention of buyers.
+So, products displayed on the site instantly grab the attention of buyers.

 In contrast, if you want to promote the brand or service you should go with dark colors as your background color.